David Bentley: Loan spells

 On 12 January 2011, Bentley joined Birmingham City on loan for the remainder of the season.
 He went straight into the starting eleven for the Second City derby against Aston Villa and was named man of the match.
 Bentley scored his first goal for Birmingham in a 3–2 win against Coventry City in the fourth round of the 2010–11 FA Cup.
 Bentley was cup-tied for Birmingham's victory in the 2011 League Cup Final.
 Described in the Birmingham Mails season review as having "flattered to deceive", he failed to establish himself in the first team, and returned to Tottenham at the end of the season.

 On 31 August 2011, Bentley signed a season-long loan deal with Championship club West Ham United.
 He made his debut on 10 September 2011 in a 4–3 home win against Portsmouth coming on in the 63rd minute for Julien Faubert.
 In October 2011, he was ruled out for six months following a knee operation and returned to Tottenham for treatment, after playing five matches for West Ham.
 In February 2012, Bentley was named in Tottenham's 25-man squad for the second half of the 2011–12 season despite his injury.

-Despite featuring prominently in Tottenham's pre-season under new manager André Villas-Boas, on 7 September 2012, Bentley went out on loan to Russian club FC Rostov.
+Despite featuring prominently in Tottenham's pre-season under new manager André Villas-Boas, on 7 September 2012, Bentley went out on loan to Russian club Rostov.
 Bentley became the first Englishman to play in the Russian Premier League when he made his debut for the club on 15 September, playing the full 90 minutes in a 1–0 victory over Dynamo Moscow.
 He went on to start all four subsequent league matches for Rostov before picking up an ankle injury in the 0–0 draw with Lokomotiv Moscow on 21 October.
 Bentley made seven appearances for Rostov without scoring.